 Jimmy Carter

 Profound words indeed.
 Yet, 50 years later we haven’t learned our lesson and our consumption has increased exponentially.
-As President Carter approaches his 99th birthday, I can’t help but wonder what he thinks of the world he’s living in today.
+As President Carter reached the end of his life at age 100, I couldn’t help but wonder what he thought of the world in the 2020s.

 Key learnings from The Day The World Stops Shopping